 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion. emphasizing healthy diets.
 Labs and Experimentation Inquiry and exploration will be the basis of each curriculum unit.
 Key questions will be given to students with the weekly Working Portfolio rubric for all grade levels.
 Emphasis will be on the process and the questions to be asked, rather than focusing on a finite answer or "drill and kill" activities.
 Computers and technology will form the core of the laboratory experience and weekly experimentation in "Serious Fun" classes.
 Lego Olympics Students at MSES will be active participants in national LEGO building contests.
 Preparation will include LEGO curriculum from the National Science Foundation.
 Activities and instruction, both in the classroom and during "Serious Fun" classes, will encourage students to explore and experiment in a relaxed atmosphere with familiar LEGO toys.
 Meet an Expert Intervention: This intervention is a small group activity.
 Professional individuals will be recruited to assist students in one-half hour sessions in areas that require student improvement.
 Experts in Science will include: scientists and engineers, bankers or accountants, and others specifically trained in Math and Science fields.
 After School and Saturday Programs: When school officials or teachers identify an area of need that involves a number of students, special, topical after school will be designed to introduce or review those areas. • Concerning Social Science MSA will focus